braindynamicslab/dl-task-contrast-prediction/README.md

 5. [train](./train) folder contains training functions to train each stage of the model (MSE or fine-tuning) and save the model parameters.
 6. [test](./test) folder contains functions to test the trained models and save the predictions.
 7. [posthoc_analysis](.posthoc_analysis) folder contains Jupyter notebooks for computing model metrics and creating figures used in the paper.
 Please note: in order to recreate figures, it may require some playing around with the plotting parameters especially for the figures that are plotted on brains.

+Note: Much of the work in this code has been adapted from [BrainSurfCNN](https://github.com/ngohgia/brain-surf-cnn) which is adapted from [UGSCNN](https://github.com/maxjiang93/ugscnn).

 ----

 ## How to Use